 .
 In that year, the great powers of Prussia, Austria and Russia had joined forces, and each annexed a piece of this shared neighboring land.
 According to many contemporaries, this was an outrageous, hitherto unprecedented example of unconscionable power politics.
 When two more partitions followed in 1793 and 1795, finally wiping the East-Central European state off the map, a former high-ranking Prussian official called it simply "abhorrent."2

 The German liberals, who advocated a German nation-state and civil liberties, expressed similar criticism in the years after 1815.
 They saw King Frederick II of Prussia (1712-1786), who had initiated the first partition, as a role model in many respects.
 But the invasion of the Polish neighbor was regarded as a breach of law that could not simply be glossed over.
 Moreover, the heroic November Uprising in 1830/31, during which the Poles rose up against Russian foreign rule, had created a special enthusiasm for the Polish cause.
 If the Germans wanted to have their own nation-state, why should the Poles not have one too?
-In this spirit, during the 1848 revolution when the creation of a German nation-state was within reach, the leftist deputy Robert Blum (1807-1848) called for the restoration of Poland’s 1772 borders.
+In this spirit, during the 1848 revolution when the creation of a German nation-state was within reach, a member in the Pre-Parliament called for the restoration of Poland’s 1772 borders.

 The Prussian claim to these newly won territories thus stood on rather shaky foundations.
 The claim to sovereignty was already precarious due to the manner in which the province had been acquired, but now in this time of increasing national movements it continued to crumble due to the region’s proportionally large Polish population.
 The fact that Poles had also settled in West Prussia was an argument that had not played a role in 1772, in pre-nationalistic times when Prussia acquired the region, but after the reorganization of Europe in 1815, it undermined Prussia's claim to power all the more.
 The Prussian government had to find new ways to consolidate its own rule in the recently acquired territories.
 The “rediscovery” of Malbork thus came at the right time and efforts to “expose” the castle and spread word of its significance can be seen as a historical and political intervention, an indication of the German presence in the southern Baltic region, which dated back much further than merely to the annexations in the late 18th century.
 In this context, the narrative of Prussia as the heir of the Order State became important.
 Thus, the architect Friedrich Gilly, whose description of Malbork was crucial to it being recognised and preserved as a monument, emphasized the importance of the site "which can be regarded as the cornerstone of the Brandenburg House’s right to govern [West and East] Prussia."3